Bank of America Core Banking vs Chase Total Checking & Savings

 - Overdraft fees of $34 per transaction

-The Chase vs Bank of America debate often centers on accessibility and convenience.
-Chase maintains a slight edge with approximately 4,700 branches compared to Bank of America's 3,800 locations, though both banks operate roughly 16,000 ATMs nationwide.
-For customers who value in-person banking, Chase's larger footprint provides more options, particularly in suburban and rural markets.
-However, Bank of America has strategically positioned branches in major metropolitan areas and offers excellent coverage in California, the Northeast, and Southeast regions.
+Branch access is where Chase pulls ahead slightly.
+They operate approximately 4,700 branches compared to Bank of America's 3,800 locations.
+Both maintain roughly 16,000 ATMs nationwide, so you're covered either way for cash access.
+Chase's larger footprint gives them better coverage in suburban and rural markets.
+Bank of America, though, has strategically concentrated their branches in major metropolitan areas with excellent coverage in California, the Northeast, and Southeast regions.

 Frequently Asked Questions